syedkarim00/da-heatmap/README.md

 - 📚 **Habit library:** Edit colors, manage checkpoints, archive habits without losing history, and browse archived habits from a dedicated tab.
 - 🗑️ **Safe deletion:** Remove habits and their historical data when they no longer serve you.
 - 🎨 **Color-tuned heatmaps:** Each habit row renders with its own shade so completions reflect the color you picked in the library.
+- ↕️ **Drag-to-reorder heatmaps:** Grab the hamburger handle beside each habit name to reshuffle rows whenever priorities change.
+- ✨ **Selectable-day glow:** The chosen day stays in sync across every view, gently fading after 10 seconds until you log again or pick a new date.
 - 🧭 **Daily checkpoint list:** Smash the glowing “Log habit” button to finish the day, or tick sub-habits individually for precision—now with a sidebar calendar to jump between dates.

 All information is stored locally in `localStorage`.
 No accounts or servers are required.